-3. Framing
+4. Framing

-Begin in the corner of the wall where you will remove two strips of sheetrock and replace them with furring strips or plywood so you have a solid surface to which you attach your Pro Cyc corner modules.
+Begin in the corner of the room where you will remove two strips of sheetrock and replace them with vertical furring strips or plywood so you have a solid surface to which you attach your Pro Cyc corner modules.